goxr3plus/XR3Player/README.md

 # Attention for future contributors

-Check the section HOW TO RUN PROJECT because it needs just 20 seconds of adding some extra VM parameters .
+Check the section **HOW TO RUN PROJECT** because it needs just 20 seconds of adding some extra VM parameters .

-Soon there will be a release V3.129 running on JDK 12.0.1 and later .

 ---